Sports News | Jose Mourinho Banned for Four Matches and Fined After Turkish Referees Comment | LatestLY

 It said Mourinho's remarks violated sports ethics, promoted violence and disorder and could incite fan incidents.

-Fenerbahce issued a statement on Tuesday defending Mourinho, saying his comments were taken out of context and deliberately distorted.
+Fenerbahce says Mourinho's comments were taken out of context and deliberately distorted.

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)